Skip to menu Skip to content Skip to footer

 Additional fees

 Don’t let administration fees stop you from applying to study either.
-Most universities and higher education providers charge a Student Services and Amenities Fee (SSAF) each year to help pay for student services and organisations for all.
+Most universities and higher education providers charge a Student Services and Amenities Fee (SSAF) each year to help pay for student services and organisations.
 But there are exemptions for this for exchange students and doctorate candidates, and the SSAF can be deferred with SA-HELP.

 SA-HELP, much like HECS-HELP or FEE-HELP, is a government-provided loan to help assist eligible students with the SSAF, making studying at university more accessible for those who don’t have the ability to pay it upfront.